stephenrong/archaic-splicing/analysis_archaic_splicing/README.md

 ### Introduction

-This repository contains the scripts for generating the oligo sequences for the Neanderthal MaPSy experiments.
+This repository contains the scripts for reproducing the analyses, tables, and figures in the manuscript.

 ### Contents